sewer2/cookbook-bind/README.md

 a role or environment instead.
 Or even a mix of both override attributes, and an API query to populate zones.

+### Notes on the zonefiles recipe

+The zonefiles is optional recipe to generate complete zone from data bag.
+It is only generate all zones in specific data bag (currently 'zones'), but not include them to bind config.

+To load zones into config set them as array as follows:
+`bind["zones"]["attribute"] = ['example.com', 'example.org']`

 ### Example role for internal recursing DNS

 An example wrapper cookbook for an internal split-horizon BIND server for